 DO I GET MY ITEM BACK?

 We will return what is left of the item to you when the process is complete.
-Normally the full flap or stamp/s will be removed.
-This means there will be some damage to your item.
+We will have advised you of this during the visual inspection.
+In the case of envelopes, normally the full flap or stamp/s will be removed.
 There is a postage cost to return your item to you, which is done via registered post.
-This cost is available on our buy page.
+This cost is included in the extraction pricing.

 WHAT HAPPENS TO THE DNA SAMPLE AFTER YOU’VE DONE THE TEST?

-If we successfully extract DNA from your item suitable for genotyping, any remaining DNA sample is stored in the lab for three months after the testing date.
-We often have to use all the sample in the genotyping process, leaving no remaining DNA.
-If there is, the sample is destroyed, in line with the laboratory's standard operating procedures.
+If we successfully extract DNA from your item and it is suitable for genotyping or WGS, any remaining DNA sample is stored in the lab for three months after the testing date.
+We will most likely have to use all the sample in the genotyping process, leaving no remaining DNA.
+If there is remaining DNA, the sample is destroyed, in line with the laboratory's standard operating procedures.

 After we have provided you with the autosomal DNA raw text file, we do not keep your file on our servers - it is deleted permanently.